dell/csm-docs/content/docs/resiliency/deployment.md

 For information on the PowerFlex CSI driver, see [PowerFlex CSI Driver](https://github.com/dell/csi-powerflex).

-For information on the Unity CSI driver, see [Unity CSI Driver](https://github.com/dell/csi-unity).
+For information on the Unity XT CSI driver, see [Unity XT CSI Driver](https://github.com/dell/csi-unity).

 Configure all the helm chart parameters described below before installing the drivers.